 The Tumbleweeds performs as either a quartet or trio: consisting of Joe Carter, Jordan Ripley, Byron Ripley and Dave Klaus.

 A native of the Texas hill country, Joe Carter now calls the Southwest home, but the music of the Texas dance halls and Honky Tonks has stayed with him.
 While in his late 50’s he started playing music professionally after him and Byron Ripley put together a duo called the Tumbleweeds.
-They have worked together off and on for the last 12 years.
-Now the Tumbleweeds are a 4 or 5 piece band.
+They have worked together off and on for the last 15 years.
+Now the Tumbleweeds are a trio.
 He says he’s finally doing what he’s really wanted to all his life. –Portrait by Charlie Aldrich

 Began in music at age 3 with impromptu performances for her family and hasn’t stopped singing since.